bsmith89/longev-mgen/README.md

                     in the conversion of serine/threonine to glycine, and isn't useful if OTU-1.vB doesn't have access to mucin amino-acids?)
+            -   TODO: CAZy annotation of full genomes and then match them and see which genes don't overlap.
+(This is basically to catch what HAMAP and COGS didn't.)
         -   TODO: What differentiates mice with one strain versus the other?
             -   I think there's some evidence that sex and treatment differentiate mice with the two strains.